drawwithcode/2019-group-08-1/README.md

 # Design Challenges
 ## Architecture
+The game is divided in three main instances:

+* A Tutorial at the start of the experience, explaining the game dynamics to the new user
+* The actual game window, showing the wall and the online users interacting
+* An info window, with the current status of the wall and players, and a brief description of the project

 ## Visuals
 We chose a vector graphic style, making most of the elements with simple shapes of P5.js.<br>